w3f/polkadot-wiki/docs/build-smart-contracts.md

 Smart contracts must consciously implement upgradeability while parachains will have the ability to swap out their code entirely through a root command or via the governance pallet.

-When you build a smart contract, it will be eventually be deployed to a target chain with its own environment.
+When you build a smart contract, it will eventually be deployed to a target chain with its own environment.
 Parachains allow the developer to declare the environment of their own chain, even allowing others to write smart contracts for it.